Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction: The Tamagawa number formula

-In this section we will complete the justification of our Tamagawa number algorithm from section \ref{ss:tamagawa_algorithm} by proving theorems \ref{thm:tamagawa_numbers_of_positive_tamagawa_trees} and \ref{thm:tamagawa_numbers_of_negative_tamagawa_trees} computing the Tamagawa numbers of simple BY trees.
-Unsurprisingly, since these Tamagawa numbers are defined as a fixed-point count, group cohomology will play a large role in our proofs, for which we adopt the following notation.
+Having reduced the proof of theorem~\ref{thm:formula} to the case of simple even BY trees and even automorphisms (see corollary~\ref{cor:reduce_to_simple}), we now proceed to prove it in the case when $T$ is simple and the signed automorphism $\epsilon F=+F$ is even with sign $\epsilon=+1$ everywhere.
+For technical reasons, we do not assume that $T$ is even (see remark~\ref{rmk:sometimes_not_even}).

+Our proof of theorem~\ref{thm:formula} for this $T$ will be largely cohomological, for which we adopt the following notation.

-\begin{notation} If $M$ is a $\Z$-module on which an automorphism $\pm F$ acts with finite order, we will denote by $\H^j(\pm F,M)$ the continuous Galois cohomology of the continuous action of the profinite cycle group $\hat\Z$ on the discrete group $M$ where a generator acts by $\pm F$. \end{notation}
+\begin{notation} If $M$ is a $\Z$-module on which an automorphism $\sigma$ (usually $\pm F$) acts with finite order, we will denote by $\H^j(\sigma,M)$ the continuous Galois cohomology of the continuous action of the profinite cyclic group $\hat\Z$ on the discrete group $M$ where a generator acts by $\sigma$. \end{notation}